jay-wehran/marketSim/README.md

 ### Quarter 6: Expand the Market Offering

 #### Product Assortment
-Expanded our assortment of brands by introducing new features developed by our research and
+Expanded our assortment of brands by introducing new features developed by our research and development (R&D) department.

+#### Market Expansion
+Continued market expansion through investments in advertising, sales personnel, new sales offices, and increased production capacity.

+### Quarter 7: Refine the Business Strategy

+#### Market Analysis
+Studied market, production, and financial data to determine opportunities for better meeting customer needs and delivering higher quality, lower cost products.

+#### Resource Allocation
+Refined the allocation of resources to gain a competitive edge.

+### Quarter 8-12: Big Push

+#### Tactical Refinement
+Continuously refined marketing, production, and financial tactics.

+#### Resource Optimization
+Fine-tuned resource allocation to surpass competitors.

+#### Seasonal Considerations
+Recognized the importance of strong performance in quarters 8 and 12 due to seasonality.

+This representation covers the complete scope of our market simulation journey.
+As a cohesive team, we will navigate this dynamic environment, making informed decisions and strategic adjustments to succeed in the market.